rzhang0716/Data-Science/Database-SQL/readme.md

 #### Question #619: Write an SQL query to report the largest single number.
 If there is no single number, report null.
 select (select num from MyNumbers group by num having count(num) = 1 order by num desc limit 1) as num;

+#### Question #620: Write an SQL query to report the movies with an odd-numbered ID and a description that is not "boring".
+select id, movie, description, rating from Cinema where mod(id,2) = 1 and description != 'boring' order by rating desc;

 #### Question #1068: Write an SQL query that reports all product names of the products in the Sales table along with their selling year and price.
 SELECT product_name, year, price FROM Sales s JOIN Product p ON s.product_id = p.product_id;